-NBA Rumors: Here’s Celtics’ Offer To Knicks For Kristaps Porzingis At 2017 Draft
+NESN

 The Celtics, you may recall, won the 2017 draft lottery and secured the No. 1 overall pick.
 They then traded that pick to Philadelphia, ending up with the No. 3 pick which they used to draft Jayson Tatum.
 It’s unclear from the Post report how or when the Knicks would have moved up, but that reporting sure makes it sound like the Celtics’ top pick was on the table in the deal.
 It’s also unknown whether Boston would have received New York’s first-round pick, No. 7, which the Knicks used to draft French guard Frank Ntilikina.

 Porzingis, when healthy and assuming he has his head on straight, is a very good basketball player.
 Had the Knicks been able to turn him into Brown and Markkanen, however, that would have been a franchise-altering heist, perhaps for both clubs.
-Brown has become a solid core player for a Celtics team expected to contend for a conference title, while Markkanen is one of the NBA’s most versatile big men.
+Brown has become a solid core player for a Celtics team expected to contend for a conference title, while Markkanen, who is with the Chicago Bulls, is one of the NBA’s most versatile big men.

 Meanwhile, the Knicks turned Porzingis into some good-not-great assets ahead of a wildly disappointing summer in which New York’s main offseason moves were drafting RJ Barrett and signing the likes of Julius Randle, Bobby Portis and Marcus Morris.
 One year after going 15-67, the Knicks are 1-7 to start the 2019-20 campaign.